 Product Review: Konjac (low-cal) noodles

 Less than 10 calories per serve?
 Fewer calories than a slice of bread?
 Fat-free, low-carb, low GI, high-fibre AND gluten-free?
 Ticking all the boxes, it sounds too good to be true.
-When the people at Chang’s handed me a packet of their new Lo-Cal Wok-Ready noodles to try telling me how fast sales were growing, I realised this was a new trend.
+When the people at Chang’s handed me a packet of their new Lo-Cal Wok-Ready noodles telling me how fast sales were growing, I realised this was a new trend.
 Then when I spotted a similar noodle called Slim Pasta at the supermarket, I knew I had to investigate.

 As you may know, I’m sceptical about lose-weight-quick products.
 There’s no short cut to losing weight.
 Even less so for busy women who have no time to exercise or cook.
 So do these new products stack up and what do they taste like?
 Most diet foods taste like whipped tasteless air so I must admit my expectations were pretty low.